NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 - The referral Sender **should** indicate novel medications, established during the latest assessment and not available on existing records, to the Receiver
 - The referral Sender **should** indicate novel allergies, established during the latest assessment and not available on existing records, to the Receiver
 - The referral Sender **should** indicate localised Special Patient Notes (SPNs) to the Receiver
-- The referral Sender **should** indicate where Additional Information Sources have been accessed  e.g. Shared Care Records, informing the latest assessment, to the Receiver
 - The referral Sender **must** make available the human readable identifier for the referral, included in the HTTP synchronous response, to the end user so they can share with the patient/third party
 - Where the referral was <ins>not</ins> successful, the Receiver **must** send an appropriate response.
 See {{pagelink:failure_scenarios, text:failure scenarios}} for more detail.
 - Where the referral was <ins>not</ins> successful, the Sender **must** present an appropriate message to the end user.
 See {{pagelink:failure_scenarios, text:failure scenarios}} for more detail.